Determining Number and Cost of Generalized Mycielskian Graphs: Introduction

 Further, in~\cite{B2013}, Boutin pointed out that, given a 2-distinguishing coloring of $G$, since only the trivial automorphism preserves the color classes setwise, only the trivial automorphism preserves them pointwise.
 Consequently, each of the color classes in a 2-distinguishing coloring is a determining set for the graph, though not necessarily of minimum size.
 Thus, if $G$ is 2-distinguishable, then $\det(G) \leq \rho(G)$.

 In 2018, Alikhani and Soltani~\cite{AS2018} studied the distinguishing number of the traditional Mycielskian of a graph.
-In particular, they showed that the classic Mycielski graphs $M_{k+2} = \mu_k(K_2)$ satisfy $\dist(M_n) = 2$ for all $n \ge 4$.
+In particular, they showed that the classic Mycielski graphs $M_k = \mu^k(K_2)$ satisfy $\dist(M_n) = 2$ for all $n \ge 2$.

 To generalize to Mycielskians of arbitrary graphs, they considered the role of twin vertices.
 Two vertices in a graph are said to be \emph{twins} if they have the same open neighborhood, and a graph is said to be \emph{twin-free} if it does not contain any twins.
 In particular, Alikhani and Soltani proved that if $G$ is twin-free with at least two vertices, then $\dist(\mu(G)) \le \dist(G){+}1$.
 Further, they conjectured that for all but a finite number of connected graphs $G$ with at least 3 vertices, $\dist(\mu(G)) \le \dist(G)$.
 In \cite{BCKLPR2020}, Boutin, Cockburn, Keough, Loeb, Perry, and Rombach proved the conjecture with the theorem stated below.
 Notice that this theorem does not require graph connectedness.

 \begin{thm} \cite{BCKLPR2020} Let $G\neq K_1, K_2$ be a graph with $\ell \geq 0$ isolated vertices.
-If $t \ell > \dist(G)$, then $\dist(\mu^{(t)}(G)) = t \ell$.
-Otherwise, $\dist(\mu^{(t)}(G))\leq \dist(G)$. \end{thm}
+If $t \ell > \dist(G)$, then $\dist(\mu_t(G)) = t \ell$.
+Otherwise, $\dist(\mu_t(G))\leq \dist(G)$. \end{thm}

-As seen in Theorem~\ref{thm:AS} and \cite{LWLG2006,BR2008}, the presence of isolated vertices in $G$, and therefore in $\gm$, has a significant effect on the structure and behavior of $\gm$.
-If $v_i$ is an isolated vertex in $G$ and $t \ge 2$, then in $\mu^{(t)}(G)$, $v_i = u_i^0, u_i^1, \dots u_i^{t{-}1}$ are all isolated vertices and, hence, mutually twins.
+As seen in Theorem~\ref{thm:AS} and \cite{LWLG2006,BR2008}, the presence of isolated vertices in $G$ has a significant effect on the structure and behavior of $\gm$.
+If $v_i$ is an isolated vertex in $G$ and $t \ge 2$, then in $\mu_t(G)$, $v_i = u_i^0, u_i^1, \dots u_i^{t{-}1}$ are all isolated vertices and, hence, mutually twins.
 Thus, it is common to exclude isolated vertices when studying the Mycielski constructions.
 In this paper, we will restrict our attention to finite simple graphs that are not necessarily connected, but that have no isolated vertices.
-Analogous results for Mycielskians of graphs with isolated vertices, including $K_1$, will be covered in a forthcoming paper.
+Analogous results for Mycielskians of graphs with isolated vertices, including $K_1$, are covered in a forthcoming paper.